 By demanding exploratory behavior, God Almighty has modeled the most effective pedagogical techniques known to education, the emphasis on inductive or inquiry approaches to learning.
 It takes longer than traditional straight lecture deductive methods.
 God deliberately withholds many of the answers He could have given all at once.
 Herbert Armstrong related many times how he and Loma had kept the Feast of Tabernacles several years at Siegler Springs without having a clue as to what they meant.
 Today as a result of his persistence at seeking God's intent, the greater church of God has a better picture of how the pieces fit together (though some of them are still missing).

-Over the past sixty-six years, God Almighty has annually rehearsed with us the incremental pieces of the Divine Master plan.
-Some of our misguided members of our previous fellowship have scorned the practice of removing leaven from our homes in the spring and living in temporary dwellings in the fall, relegating it to foolish childish ritual.
+Over the past sixty-six years, God Almighty has annually rehearsed with us the incremental pieces of the divine master plan.
+Some of the misguided members of our previous fellowship have scorned the practice of removing leaven from our homes in the spring and living in temporary dwellings in the fall, relegating it to foolish childish ritual.
 Evidently they found putting up Christmas trees and hunting for Easter eggs as more adult behavior.

 Each time we rehearse these annual learning activities, we should get a clearer picture of the ultimate purpose and intent of our Creator and our future Bridegroom.
 A recurring theme during this Feast has been the urgency of getting the Bride ready for her future husband.
 Indeed the very motto of the Church of the Great God appearing on every Forerunner magazine is "Preparing the Bride of Christ."
-Our fiancée, Jesus Christ, wants to have an intimate relationship with us, closer even than Tom and Rachel Boehm, if you can believe that.
-Tom recently told his father-in-law at the bowling lane that the thought he and Rachel were entitled to 999 kisses a day.
-Many of us old married couples have a lot of catching up to do.
+Our fiancée, Jesus Christ, wants to have an intimate relationship with us.

 I remember one time when Julie and I were dating, we had attended an event at Ambassador Auditorium when something caught my attention at the other side of the Auditorium.
 Julie looked into my eyes and then followed the tractor beam of my gaze diagonally across the Auditorium to its terminus, which was a woman I had previously dated and had at one time contemplated marriage.
 Well this relatively brief glance brought about a terrifying 24 hour period of communication black-out and I thought I had blown it.
 Jesus Christ feels the same way about us when we look back with what appears to be longing eyes to a past flame or heartthrob.